hbctraining/variant_analysis/lessons/03_sequence_alignment_theory.md

 * `mem` This is the **specific algorithm** we want to use within `bwa`
 * `-M` This will mark shorter split hits as secondary
 * `-t 8` We are going to take advantage of **multithreading**.
 In order to do this, we need to specifiy the number of threads that we are going to use as 8.
 * `-R` This adds what is called **read group information**.
 Some software packages, such as `GATK`, require read groups, while others are agnostic towards them.
 However, they can provide important metadata about your reads and thus it is considered best practice to include read group information at the alignment step.
-This read group information consists of several fields separated by tab-characters (\t), which will be described a little bit later in this lesson.
+This read group information consists of several fields separated by tab-characters (`\t`), which will be described a little bit later in this lesson.
 * Reference sequence (indexed)
 * Input FASTQ files
-* Output file name and path (if different from working directory)
+* `-o` Output file name and path (if different from working directory)

 > **A note on paired-end reads:** In this case you can see that the reads are paired-end reads because we have provided two FASTQ files as input and they have `_1`/`_2` right before the `.fq`/`.fastq` extension.
 >